Bien21-00590/Robotics2_FK-IK_Group2_sphericalmanipulator_2024/README.md

 ## Inverse Kinematics

 Inverse Kinematics is the process of figuring out joint configurations that produce a desired end-effector position and orientation in robotics.
 It involves figuring out the joint angles needed to position the end-effector or a robot arm for example, at a particular spot and angle in space.
 However, inverse kinematics determines the end-effector's position based on joint angles, compared to forward kinematics' calculation procedure.
-It’s important to have the necessary calculations in tasks like motion planning where having the exact control over the orientation and location of the end-effector is required.
+It is important to have the necessary calculations in tasks like motion planning where having the exact control over the orientation and location of the end-effector is required.
 These are the required elements to be able to calculate the inverse kinematics of spherical manipulator:
  - Link lengths.
  - Joint variables
- - Kinematic diagram
  - Pythagorean theorem equations
- - Inverse kinematic solver (GUI interface)

 ## Forward and Inverse Kinematics GUI Calculator